-Cross-listed with ENM 2510 Offered: every other fall
+Prerequisite: none Offered: every other fall

 LAW 3100 LAW AND THE LEGAL SYSTEM (3)

 This course examines the traditions and historical development of the law in America, emphasizing the judicial process.
 Topics include the types and sources of law, the structure and functions of the state and federal court systems, civil and criminal law procedure, and judicial governance with special attention placed on the U.S. Supreme Court.